-Domain of Functioning Possible Evaluation Procedures Age Range Appropriate for Test Administration Juvenile Firesetting Risk Review of all available collateral data, in conjunction with assessment measures Juvenile Firesetter Child and Family Risk Surveys (semi-structured juvenile and family interview) 3 - 18 Comprehensive FireRisk Evaluation (semi- structured juvenile and family interview) 3 - 18 Other standardized assessment measures with demo nstrated reliability and Note: The highest degree of accuracy is achieved if the juvenile interview and interview with at least one caregiver are conducted.
-Please refer to the online appendix Special Optum TERM Panel Evaluations for additional guidelines (located online on the Optum website under the TERM Manuals tab) Juvenile Competency to Stand Trial Review of all available collateral data in conjunction with appropriate assessment measures.
-Pursuant to WIC 709, the evaluator must assess whether the minor suffers from a mental disorder, developmental disability, or developmental immaturity and whether the condition impairs the minor's competency.
-Formal psychological testing in domains of functioning relevant to assessment of competency as clinically indicated (e.g., IQ, academic achievement, personality and psychopathology) Juvenile Adjudicative Competence Interview (JACI) (semi-structured interview) Juveniles Other structured interview schedules or standardized competency assessment measures with demonstrated reliability and validity and developmental appropriateness/applicability to the Juvenile Court system.
-Note: Currently, all the available standardized competency assessment instruments are designed for use with adults and no juvenile norms have yet been published.
-Please refer to the online appendix Specialized Optum TERM Panel Evaluations for additional guidelines (located online on the Optum website)
+Domain of Functioning Age Range Appropriate for Test Administration Procedures Age Range Appropriate for Test Administration Procedures Juvenile Firesetting Risk Review of all available collateral data, in conjunction with assessment measures Juvenile Firesetter Child and Family Risk Surveys (semi-structured juvenile and family interview) 3 - 18 Comprehensive FireRisk Evaluation (semi- structured juvenile and family interview) 3 - 18 Other standardized assessment measures with demor nstrated reliability and Note: The highest degree of accuracy is achieved if the interview with at least one caregiver are conducted. e juvenile interview and Please refer to the online appendix Special Optum TERM Panel Evaluations for additional guidelines (located online on the Optum website under the TERM Manuals tab) Juvenile Competency to Stand Trial Review of all available collateral data in conjunction with appropriate assess measures.
+Pursuant to WIC 709, the evaluator must assess whether the missuffers from a mental disorder, developmental disability, or developmental immaturity and whether the condition impairs the minor's competency.
+Formal psychological testing in domains of functioning relevant to assessment of competency as clinically indicated (e.g., IQ, academic achievement, personality and psychopathology) Juvenile Adjudicative Competence Interview (JACI) (semi-structured interview) Juveniles Other structured interview schedules or standardized competency ass measures with demonstrated reliability and validity and developmenta appropriateness/applicability to the Juvenile Court system.
+Note: Currently, all the available standardized competinstruments are designed for use with adults and no jubeen published. - Please refer to the online appendix Specialized Optum Evaluations for additional guidelines (located online o

 Domain of Functioning Possible Evaluation Procedures Age Range Appropriate for Test Administration Juvenile Threat Assessment Review of all available collateral data, in conjunction with assessment measures.
-Structured Assessment of Violence Risk in Youth (SAVRY) 12 - 18 Risk-Sophistication - Treatment Inventory (RSTI) 9 - 18 Psychopathy Checklist - Youth Version (PCL) 12 - 18 Psychosocial Evaluation & Threat Risk Assessment (PETRA) 11 - 18 Workplace Assessment of Violence Risk (WAVR-21 v3) 18+ Other standardized assessment measures with demo nstrated reliability and validity Please refer to the online appendix Specialized Optun for additional guidelines (located online on the Optum
+Structured Assessment of Violence Risk in Youth (SAVRY) 12 - 18 Risk-Sophistication - Treatment Inventory (RSTI) 9 - 18 Psychopathy Checklist - Youth Version (PCL) 12 - 18 Psychosocial Evaluation & Threat Risk Assessment (PETRA) 11 - 18 Workplace Assessment of Violence Risk (WAVR-21 v3) 18+ Other standardized assessment measures with demon nstrated reliability and validity Please refer to the online appendix Specialized Optum for additional guidelines (located online on the Optum